 3. Not Utilizing the Customer Search Term Report

-The AMS Customer Search Term Report allows you to see what searchers are actually querying in order to get your keywords to trigger.
+The Customer Search Term Report allows you to see what searchers are actually querying in order to get your keywords to trigger.
 This data offers insight into which search terms are stickiest with shoppers.

-Though this will differ depending on each brand’s goals, common data points you’ll want to keep an eye on in the report include: impression volume, branded vs. unbranded searches, sales, CPC, and CTRs.
+Though this will differ depending on each brand’s goals, common data points you’ll want to keep an eye on in the report include impression volume, branded vs. unbranded searches, sales, CPC, and CTRs.

-Monitoring these metrics can help ensure your ads are being served to the right people at the most cost effective CPC.
+Monitoring these metrics can help ensure your ads are being served to the right people at the most cost-effective CPC.

 4. Not Defining a Clear Campaign Naming Convention

-With Amazon Marketing Services, brands can run several campaigns at once when advertising product pages.
+With Amazon Advertising, brands can run several campaigns at once when advertising product pages.
 One of the biggest mistakes brands make when creating campaigns is not defining a descriptive campaign naming convention.
 Sometimes, we take a look at our client’s existing campaigns and see labels like “Brand 1,” which doesn’t tell the campaign manager anything about the ad campaign itself.

 5. Only Running Ads for Part of the Year